Roots and Radishes

 Store any leftover dressing in an airtight container (such as a glass jar) for up to a week in the fridge.
 I love using my Weck tulip jars for storing dressings!

-Did you make this homemade Caesar dressing?
+Did you make this Greek yogurt Caesar dressing?
 Don't forget to leave a star rating 🌟 and comment below, and tag me on Instagram and Pinterest so I can see what you made!

 Print